lichien123/li-chien-portfolio/README.md

 ### Hope you enjoy browsing the site!

-I don't want to give away too much.
+I don't want to give away too much, otherwise I'd be a writer, not a programmer.
 Go ahead and check it out!